bmmage/restful-api-example/README.md

 # Helix Sleep Code Challenge
 ## Setup
 All seeded users will be created with the same password which is `secret`.
-A list of user will be displayed in the terminal, the last one listed is an admin user `admin@user.com`.
+A list of seeded user will be displayed in the terminal, the last one listed is an admin user `admin@user.com`.

 run `cp .env.example .env`, then update `DB_*` variables to match your database.